 Recently, Dianne Feinstein, the 85-year-old California Senator, went viral in a video clip that showed her speaking down to a group of young climate activists who stopped by her office to ask for her support for the Green New Deal.
 “I know what I’m doing,” she told the children, some of who were as young as eight years old.
 “Been doing this for 30 years.”

 For the sake of full transparency, the clip that went viral omits the portion of the video where Feinstein offers one of the students an internship in her office.
 Still, As journalist Kate Aranoff wrote in a recent Medium post, when it comes to climate, the way we’ve “been doing” it for 30 years is exactly what got us into this mess.

-“There’s an inspiring new slogan gaining traction among venerated pundits and politicians of a certain age that claim steadfast commitment to the cause of curbing catastrophic climate change,” Aranoff writes.
+“There’s an inspiring new slogan gaining traction among venerated pundits and politicians of a certain age that claim steadfast commitment to the cause of curbing catastrophic climate change,” Aranoff writes in the Medium post.
 “Get off my lawn.”

 She goes on to name a slew of other seasoned policymakers and writers who have made dismissive or condescending statements towards the ambitious Green New Deal program, recently introduced as legislation by Representative Alexandria Ocasio-Cortez and Senator Ed Markey.

 House Speaker Nancy Pelosi referred to the bill as the “green dream or whatever.”